-If you set up your savings in a cash account, you’ll earn 0.8% APY.
+If you set up your savings in a cash account, you’ll earn 1.05% APY (interest rate is variable based on the Federal Funds Rate and is current as of April 1, 2019).
 While the rate isn’t anything too exciting, it’s probably a bit more than you’re earning in your checking account.
 The Twine account is FDIC-insured.

-You may also choose to invest your funds in very conservative, moderate, or “aggressive” investment portfolios which may yield high returns, but also may lose money.
+You may also choose to invest your funds in very conservative, moderate, or “aggressive” investment portfolios which may yield higher returns, but also may lose money.

 How Much Does Twine Cost?

 If you choose to save money in cash, Twine costs nothing.
 On the other hand, if you choose to invest in one of the portfolios, you’ll pay 0.6% annually.
 Twine’s investment portfolios are built off of low-cost, broad-based indexed ETFs.

 A conservative portfolio is 6% stocks and 94% bonds and money market accounts.
 A moderate portfolio is 90% bonds and 10% stocks.
 Finally, an aggressive portfolio is 30% stocks and 70% bonds.